jinpz/label_differential_privacy/simulation/README.md

-This directory contains the following that is used for running simulation datasets in Section 5.1:
-1. ```simulation.py```
+# Simulation Code for Section 5.1

 ## Simulation